clarkfitzg/phd_research/notes/jsm18.md

       From analyzing the return value of npbin
 - `output_classes = c("integer", "numeric", "numeric", "numeric", "integer")`
       Need general type inference for this

+## dplyr

+dplyr can do a fair amount of this.
+It lazily builds up SQL queries and fires them off when they're needed.
+Then the database is free to optimize the SQL as it chooses.
+To execute the above code it needs to call `do()` to execute arbitrary R code, and so brings all the data back into the managing R session.
+This model doesn't work if the data won't fit in the R session.

 Can I leverage [dbplyr](http://dbplyr.tidyverse.org/articles/dbplyr.html) to generate the SQL?
 Let me try: